BlueDragon022/HangMan/README.md

 # HangMan
-A python program to play HangMan in a terminal
+A python program to play HangMan in a terminal which uses an editied version of the Linux dictionary file

 **How to use**